End of the line for summer tourist bus

 End of the line for New Forest Beach Bus for tourists

-A summer tourist bus route serving the Solent coast and New Forest National Park has been withdrawn due to falling passengers numbers.
+A summer tourist bus route serving the Solent coast and New Forest National Park has been withdrawn due to falling passenger numbers.

 Operated by Morebus and supported by the New Forest National Park Authority (NPA), the Beach Bus operated between Hythe, Lepe, Beaulieu and Lymington.